denten/denten.github.io/collections/_posts/2024-12-04-storytelling.md

 exercise to derive the benefits.
 Let's extend this to intellectual capacities...
 Maybe we need to get to the mental gym".

 Many thanks to Paul Skinner and team for making it happen.
-Full interview [here].
+Full interview [here][SINTAI].

 [SINTAI]: https://web.archive.org/web/20241221042129/https://www.marketingkind.org/blog/dennis-yi-tenen-on-storytelling-in-the-age-of-ai